jGleitz/markdown-it-kbd/README.md

 The end tag `]]` must be on the same line as the start tag `[[`.

 At the moment, “`[[`” and “`]]`” are not allowed within keystroke tags, because I can't think of a way to handle this that would make sense in all scenarios.
-If you think you know how it should be handled, please file an issue!
+If you think you know how it should be done, please file an issue!